Alexander Crombie Humphreys: Stevens Institute of Technology

 Following the death of Henry Morton in 1902, the board of trustees of Stevens Institute of Technology unanimously called upon Humphreys to serve his Alma mater as president.
-Prior to his presidency, Humphreys was elected a trustee of the institute on 23 December 1891 and served as chair of the Stevens Alumni Association from 1883–1886.
+Prior to his presidency, Humphreys was elected a trustee of the institute on 23 December 1891 and served as chair of the Stevens Alumni Association from 1883 to 1886.
 Humphreys developed the institute as one of the first technical schools in the United States.
 At his inauguration in 1902 he outlined his plans for the university emphasizing that students must be "thoroughly and completely trained in the fundamentals required in the practice of their profession."
 As an alum, Humphreys was known to stand by and defend the history of the school engaging in public retort with those who failed to recognize the Institute or family's contributions.

 Expansion of Campus

 During a dinner following his inauguration, Colonel Edwin A. Stevens, Jr., son of the school's founder Edwin A. Stevens, presented the institute with a plot of land on which to construct a dormitory.

 Upon assuming the office of President, Humphreys requested of Andrew Carnegie the financial support to construct a new building.
 He followed this with an address to the Board of Trustees urging construction of the Morton Laboratory of Chemistry, a dormitory, a gymnasium and library – a "crying need of the Institute".

 As a homage to his predecessor, Humphreys campaigned for the creation of the Morton Memorial Chemistry Laboratory and commissioned a book on Stevens' founding and its early years to be named in his honor.
 These initiatives were but foreshadowing of the growth Humphreys would bring to Stevens.
 By 1924 the campus grew from just over a city block to 23-acres, enrollment quadrupled and endowment grew to $2,864,000 (from $384,800 when Humprheys took office).
-That year also marked the successful end of the "Million Dollar Campaign," which had attracted donations from alumni as well as George Eastman and Edward Harkness.
+That year also marked the successful end of the "Million Dollar Campaign", which had attracted donations from alumni as well as George Eastman and Edward Harkness.

 In 1909, Stevens seized the opportunity to acquire Castle Point from Richard Stevens inclusive of the prominent Stevens Family Castle constructed in 1853; the purchase was primarily funded by the Carnegie Foundation and John D. Rockefeller Educational Fund.
 This came within months of acquiring the land adjacent to present-day 8th street upon which fraternity houses were constructed that stand to this day.

 In 1960 the Institute expanded again and constructed two residence halls, one of which bared his name.